25 Mindfulness Stress Reduction Techniques & Exercises

 3. Mindful Walking

-Mindful walking, also known as “walking meditation,” involves purposeful, conscious steps that reconnect individuals with their bodies by focusing on sensations like the movement of the legs, ankles, knees, and arms, observing the ground reaction forces and sensory stimulations under the feet, and breathing rhythms.
+Mindful walking, or “walking meditation,” requires taking conscious and deliberate steps that bring the practice back to the body.
+This means feeling the movement of the legs, ankles, knees, and arms, the vertical ground reaction forces acting under the feet, and the breath cycles.

 4. Loving-Kindness Meditation